 SANDALS Royal Bahamian SUMMARY REVIEW

 Nick, my husband, and I are seasoned Sandals Resort guests.
-I’ve listed the all-inclusive Sandals Resort locations we’ve visited in order of preference:
+I’ve listed the all-inclusive Sandals Resort locations we’ve visited:

 - Sandals LaSource Grenada – 2017 & 12/2019